 - Underground waste or sewage pipe leaks leaving your property

 The final reason we get a lot of requests for underground water leak detection is that it is something that requires a leak detection specialist such as ourselves.
-Underground water leaks are much harder to find than something more visible like a leaking tap and require leak detection.
+Underground water leaks are much harder to find than something more visible like a leaking tap and therefore require specialist leak detection methods.
 For that reason, it represents a larger percentage of the demand for our services in helping to locate a leak.

-We have trained leak detection engineers across the UK.
+We have trained leak detection engineers locally.
 As well as their training, they have have access to specialist systems and leak detection equipment to help maximise the chances of finding your leak.
 To help with underground water leak detection, here are some of the systems we use:

 - Moisture mapping – mostly using non-invasive damp / moisture meters